 Because I’m a guy and youngish guys do things like this, I pulled out my wallet and extracted the small roll of wire I kept for emergencies (and yes, this was the only time that its service was required) and my comb (and yes, I had hair in those days).
 With these two, I was able to bend, wiggle, drop the end into position and retrieve the wire end so I had a loop passing through the gap the two main doors and coming back into my hand so I could pull that inside lever down.
 A heavy “CLICK” resulted as the lock disengaged, granting me an open door to the whole library.

 Finally, when I worked at the automated dairy systems company, they decided to send me to San Francisco one day to deliver a box of parts to the air freight office of United Airlines.
-My boss told me the place was kind of hard to find, but he drew me a map and thought the parking lot and door I needed were, “right about here and here, just north of the passenger terminals.”
+My boss told me the place was kind of hard to find, but he drew me a map and thought the parking lot and door I needed were, “… right about here, just north of the passenger terminals.”

 Wow – this is sooo cool!
 I thought, but where is everyone?
 Again, lunchtime rules I guess.
 From this I learned never to question union rules about lunch time.
 They are serious about this.